AUTOMATIC1111/stable-diffusion-webui/Xformers.md

 ## Building xFormers on Windows by [@duckness](https://github.com/duckness)

+***

+### If you use a Pascal, Turing or Ampere card, you shouldn't need to build manually anymore.
+Uninstall your existing xformers and launch the repo with `--xformers`.
+A compatible wheel will be installed.

+***

 1. [Install VS Build Tools 2022](https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2022), you only need `Desktop development with C++`

 ![setup_COFbK0AJAZ](https://user-images.githubusercontent.com/6380270/194767872-232136a1-9204-4b16-ae21-3e01f6f526ea.png)